EDITOR'S NOTE: Paper Mario: The Origami King won a "highly recommended" honor for best Switch game at the Tom's Guide Awards 2021 for gaming.

 Paper Mario: The Origami King represents Paper Mario’s first outing on the Nintendo Switch, as well as the first game in the series in four years.
-The Origami King will bring back some of the RPG elements that fans loved about earlier Paper Mario games, while maintaining the colorful, cartoonish art style that’s been the franchise’s hallmark since day one.
+The Origami King brings back some of the RPG elements that fans loved about earlier Paper Mario games, while maintaining the colorful, cartoonish art style that’s been the franchise’s hallmark since day one.

-Paper Mario: The Origami King pre-order
+Paper Mario: The Origami King how to order

 Paper Mario: The Origami King release date